thienkimtranhoang/tp/docs/team/yikbing.md

 ### Summary of Contributions
 * __New Feature:__ Added the ability to delete Expenses:
   * What it does: This feature allows users to delete their expenses by providing a command `delete-expense`.
-The user then has to enter `delete-expense [DESCRIPTION]`, which will then delete the corresponding entry from the list.
+The user then has to enter `delete-expense [INDEX]`, which will then delete the corresponding entry from the list.
   * Justification: This feature helps users to be able to delete expenses that were wrongly accounted for.

 * __New Feature:__ Added the ability to delete Income:
     * What it does: This feature allows users to delete their expenses by providing a command `delete-income`.
-The user then has to enter `delete-income [DESCRIPTION]`, which will then delete the corresponding entry from the list.
+The user then has to enter `delete-income [INDEX]`, which will then delete the corresponding entry from the list.
     * Justification: This feature helps users to be able to delete income that were wrongly accounted for.

 * __New Feature:__ Added the ability to update Income: